Table of contents

 - You don’t have to float it, it is possible to just read slow.
 The point of floating the end of Himiko is to have more life going into Mei.
 If you don’t float, you’ll have less life, but you can gain it back in the beginning of Mei.

-It’s not a huge deal if you start this song with 20-30% life; but you should really aim to have a lot of life going into the slowdown, preferably 80-100%.
-If you have trouble with that, perhaps you should work on your earth power and come back later.
+It’s not a huge deal if you start this song with 20-30% life; but you should really aim to have a lot of life going into the slowdown, preferably 80%+.
+If you have trouble keeping up the gauge in the beginning of the song, perhaps you should work on your earth power and come back later.
 Again, practice your horizontal reading; at some point the beginning of Mei will click.

 In the slow part of the speed-up, put all your focus on horizontal reading and hit them as chords.
 It’s easy to hit them too quickly; listen to the music, it’s much slower than you think for many measures.